scality/backbeat/docs/DesignMDIngestion.md

     and keep track of which buckets have been replicated between one another.

-  * We will have to come up with an efficient way of filtering logs, which will be more time consuming that simply using the filter that is built in with MongoDB.
+  * We will have to come up with an efficient way of filtering logs, which will be more time consuming than simply using the filter that is built-in with MongoDB.